georgik/esp32-buddy-rs/docs/README.md

     - From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Task` command and select `Build & Run Wokwi`.
     - From UI: Press `Build & Run Wokwi` on the left side of the Status Bar.

-> **Warning**
->
->  The simulation will pause if the browser tab is in the background.This may
-> affect the execution, specially when debuging.

 #### Debuging with Wokwi